How to drive on Snow and Ice

 Michigan(MI) Rubber Studs Only

-Minnesota (MN) Not permitted except for non-residents, subject to restriction
+Minnesota (MN) Not permitted except for non-residents who are subject to restriction

 Mississippi (MS) Not Permitted